Crownstone-Community/cloud-v2/doc/SYNCING.md

 I want to focus on the top of the request payload:
 ```
 sync: {
   appVersion?: string,
   type:        SyncType,
   lastTime?:   Date,
   scope?:      SyncCategory[]
-  },
+}
 ```

 With SyncType:
-"FULL"
+- "FULL"
-will just get your spheres and user.
+  - will just get your spheres and user.
-"REQUEST"
+- "REQUEST"
- initial phase of sync
+  - initial phase of sync
-“REPLY”
+- "REPLY"
-Wrap up phase of sync where the user will give the cloud any data that the cloud has requested with REQUEST_DATA(optional)
+  - Wrap up phase of sync where the user will give the cloud any data that the cloud has requested with REQUEST_DATA(optional)

 FULL is used for login etc.